pdtpartners/nix-snapshotter/docs/architecture.md

 test the boundaries.

-Regardless of whether there is a regular layer involved, nix-snapshotter will create an overlayfs mount to provide a read-writable container rootfs.
-If the container is created with a readonly rootfs, then the overlayfs mount is omitted.
+Regardless of whether there is a regular layer involved, nix-snapshotter will create an overlayfs mount to provide a read-write container rootfs.
+If the container is created with a read-only rootfs, then the overlayfs mount is omitted.

 Since each mount requires a mountpoint to exist prior to the syscall, as part